Tereshchenkolab/matrix_transform/README.md

 Code developer: Jeff Kovach, MS

-The code was designed to transform a complex matrix (containing a variable number of rows and columns) into a one-line observation.
+The code was designed to transform a complex matrix (containing a variable number of rows and columns) and free text into a one-line observation.

-This folder contains 9 different scripts, 8 Python and 1 R that were used to process 12SL and INFO files.
+This folder contains 9 different scripts, 8 Python and 1 R, that were used to process files that contain free text and matrices of digits.
 There is an additional csv file containing lead heading labels for the R script to use during data wrangling.

 Each of the Python scripts extracts data from a specific section of the files containing a matrix of digits and a text.
 The basic logic behind each Python file is as follows: